quinndupont/SybilGovernance/README.md

 # SybilGovernance
 Experimental Sybil Identification Method using Graph Deep Learning

+# January 2024 Update
+We are pleased to have received a $15,000 grant in [Covalent API](https://www.covalenthq.com/) credits and 12 months of Premium access which will allow us to continue our sybil research.
+We will continue to experiment with graph walking methods in an attempt to find direct validation methods for sybils.
+In our preliminary research, we used the Covalent API to construct external chain graphs (on ERC-20 tokens) that we explored using fast GPU BFS.
+With the possibility of calling and processing billions of transactions, the Covalent API offers a potentially transformational platform for further experimentation.
+Our first project is to explore the graphs of individual DAOs and then to produce a new method for efficiently connecting and traversing these graphs.
+Additionally, we will continue to develop sybil detection methods, advancing the state of the art beyond motifs and heuristics.

+This research is actively looking for additional sponsorship: currently, no salaries support the research and compute resources are paid out-of-pocket, which is a significant limiting factor.
+(If you can donate computing or other resources, please contact **quinndupont AT ieee.org** )

+Draft results of this research are available on [arXiv](https://arxiv.org/abs/2311.17929).

 # Proposal
 This innovative project aimed at advancing and sharing a deep learning-based method for detecting sybils in Web3 governance voting.
 Initially funded by York University for one year, this project has successfully led to the creation of a unique method for sybil identification.
 While sybils, or fabricated identities, support user privacy they come at the cost of obscuring true voting patterns, which frustrates attempts at decentralized, polycentric governance.